scala/docs.scala-lang/_overviews/core/custom-collections.md

 ~~~

 This implementation now behaves correctly, but we can still improve
+a few things:

-a few things.
-Since our collection is strict, we can take advantage
+- since our collection is strict, we can take advantage
   of the better performance offered by
-strict implementations of transformation operations.
+  strict implementations of transformation operations,
+- since our `fromSpecific`, `newSpecificBuilder` and `empty`
+  operation just forward to the `iterableFactory` member,
+  we can use the `IterableFactoryDefaults` trait that provides
+  such implementations.

 ### Final version of `Capped` class ###